envato/bundle-update-buildkite-plugin/README.md

 2. Configure the private SSH key and Github token as outlined above.

-3. Edit the `.buildkite/pipeline.bundle-upate.yml` file to use a Docker image supports your bundle of gems (and tweek the Git commit and pull request message contents to your liking).
+3. Edit the `.buildkite/pipeline.bundle-upate.yml` file to use a Docker image supports your bundle of gems (and tweak the Git commit and pull request message contents to your liking).

 4. Then use the Buildkite schedule feature to run the pipeline as often as your